CppMicroServices/CppMicroServices/documentation/doxygen/examples/MicroServices_Example7.md

 \snippet spellcheckclient/Activator.cpp Activator

-After running the `ExampleDriver` program use the `s` command to make sure that only the modules from Example 2, Example 2b, and Example 6 are loaded; use the load (`l`) and un-load (`u`) commands as appropriate to load and un-load the various tutorial modules, respectively.
+After running the `CppMicroServicesExampleDriver` program use the `s` command to make sure that only the modules from Example 2, Example 2b, and Example 6 are loaded; use the load (`l`) and un-load (`u`) commands as appropriate to load and un-load the various tutorial modules, respectively.
 Now we can load our spell checker client module by entering `l spellcheckclient`:

 \verbatim
-CppMicroServices-build> bin/ExampleDriver
+CppMicroServices-build> bin/CppMicroServicesExampleDriver
 > l
 Starting to listen for service events.
 > l spellcheckservice